JohnCoene/chirp/docs/quick-start.md

 cd ./chirp
 ```

-Chirp is hosted on [Github](https://github.com/JohnCoene/chirp) and therefore requires the `remotes` package installed, if you do not have `remotes` installed yet you can do so from the R console itself or send it to the latter from the terminal.
+Chirp is hosted on [Github](https://github.com/JohnCoene/chirp) and can be installed using the `remotes` package.
+The command below will install Chirp on your platform.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--R-->